In a previous article, we explained what the SimScalator is and presented the previous winners with their simulations.

-Now that we had a new contest and announced a new winner (not so new, you will see), we would like to show you the participants of the March edition and their work.
+Now that we have had a new contest and announced a new winner—or not so new, as you will see—we would like to show you the participants of the March edition and their work.

-So here they are, la crème de la crème:
+So here they are!
+The crème de la crème:

-Gyms are often located in the top floors of business towers.
-Some body builders can lift more than 200 kg of iron.
-The goal of our Co-founder and Product Manager Alex Fischer was to analyze the forces and introduced vibrations into the concrete ceiling of underlying offices if those weights are dropped.
+Gyms are often located on the top floors of business towers.
+Some bodybuilders can lift more than 200kg of iron.
+The goal of Alex Fisher, our co-founder and product manager, was to analyze the forces and introduce vibrations into the concrete ceiling of underlying offices if those weights are dropped.

 The simulation was focused on a so-called dynamic drop analysis, which involves contact resolution between the floor and the barbell.

-Determined to perform her first simulation, our Marketing Director Agata Krzysztofik, decided to use as template the dolphin simulation created by our user Roozbeh in the Public Projects, with a twist: she chose to simulate a shark instead.
+Determined to perform her first simulation, our marketing and community director, Agata Krzysztofik, decided to use the dolphin simulation created by our user Roozbeh in the Public Projects as a template.
+She put her own twist on it by choosing to simulate a shark instead.

-Her busy work schedule as Marketing Director didn’t give her enough time to perform the simulation in time for the competition, but she did provide great suggestions to improve the platform.
+Her busy work schedule didn’t give her enough time to perform the simulation in time for the competition, but she did provide great suggestions to improve the platform.
 And she’s determined to finish it for the next SimScalator!

 Tent Heating Equipment Simulation